 Cannabis has been intertwined within numerous tales of folklore and incorporated into ceremonies and rituals globally.
-It has a special place within American history itself, being grown in both George Washington and Thomas Jefferson’s gardens, it inspired a paper that processed hemp invented by Benjamin Franklin, and it is said that the Declaration of Independence was written on hemp paper itself.
+It has a special place within American history itself, being grown in both George Washington's and Thomas Jefferson’s gardens, it inspired a paper press that processed hemp paper invented by none other than Benjamin Franklin, and it is said that the Declaration of Independence was written on hemp paper itself.
 Hemp was extensively exported to European nations to create clothing, sails, parachute webbing, maps, books, and much more.

 For over 200 years, Hemp was used as a legal currency that could be used to pay federal taxes.

 American Native Use: Cannabis was utilized in a variety of ways by many tribes.
-Hemp, a less pschocoactive and heardier species of Cannabis, was specifically was grown to create fibers for weaving clothing, making cordage and thread, and for nutritional benefits.
+Hemp, a less pschocoactive and yet hardier species of Cannabis, was specifically was grown to create fibers for weaving clothing, making cordage and thread, and for nutritional benefits.
 The flowers were smoked in a traditional “peace-pipe” preparation and shared with others to promote unity and of course, peace.
 It was used to aid in psychological imbalances, for stomach upsets, and to ease general inflammation around the body.
 It was used to enhance the spirit and visions associated with the ethereal world.
 Generally tribes embraced Cannabis in their medicinal and ceremonial preparations, but there were few tribes who did not use Cannabis scarcely or at all, or at least not recorded.4,3